erikvdb/river-mcsconverter/README.md

 Unity introduced a new way of optimizing mesh on import, which scrambles the vertex order of the MCS models.
 However, the MCS morph targets will still have the old vertex order, so when applying a morph the wrong vertices get pushed and you end up with some abstract art.
 This tool converts the morph target maps to their new vertex order.

+More information on the issues of MCS in Unity 2019 and other fixes can be found in this thread the Unity forums: <https://forum.unity.com/threads/released-morph-character-system-mcs-male-and-female.355675>.

 ## Installing
 1. Create TWO Unity projects: one in version that works with MCS 1.7 (i.e. 2017 or 2018), and one in your later version (2019+).
 Apply the following steps to both projects.
 2. From <https://github.com/mcs-sdk/mcs/releases>, download and import your MCS packages.
 The CodeAndShaders.unitypackage and the female or male base package are mandatory; add whatever additional clothing/hair packs you have and need.